FLI Community Outreach Coordinator Sarah Meyer and FLI Intern

 Store the Storm Rain Barrel Program

+Since 2008, the Finger Lakes Institute has disseminated nearly 300 Store the Storm Rain Barrels to residents, businesses, and schools in the Finger Lakes region through sales, workshops, and service projects.
 According to the EPA, a rain barrel can save most homeowners 1,300 gallons of water during peak summer months.
 It is a simple way to capture and recycle rainwater that would otherwise seep into a house’s basement, be lost to runoff, or be diverted to storm drains, streams, and lakes.
 To collect water washing off a building roof, the rain barrel is placed underneath the gutter downspout, uses a screen gate to filter out any unwanted debris and insects, and collects up to 55 gallons of water.
 Each barrel contains a gravity fed spigot, making it easy to fill watering cans or attach a garden hose.
 The rain barrel’s water can be used for a variety of uses, including watering a garden or washing a car.
 Not only does a rain barrel help save money on water bills, but it also benefits the environment.
 Rainwater tends to pick up eroded soil, bacteria, chemicals and trash when flowing over land.
 By collecting rainwater, the rain barrel prevents these materials from ending up in nearby streams and lakes.
 It also helps prevent already overwhelmed sewage systems from overflowing and polluting nearby waterways.

 FLI’s rain garden is located between the FLI facility and the banks